Tao Beach Guest List

 • 05

-Fisher, Chris Lake, and Alesso hold resident slots throughout the season — check the calendar and target a Chris Lake Friday for tech-house focused programming at its best
+Alesso, Fisher, Chris Lake, Tiësto, and Zedd all hold resident slots throughout the season — check the calendar and target a Chris Lake Friday for tech-house focused programming at its peak, or an Alesso Saturday for the highest-production EDM headliner set on the deck

 • 06